CLCStriders/striders/_posts/2011-12-07-midlands-womens-cross-country-league.md

 ---

-<p>A team of 3 CLC ladies travelled to Northampton to compete in the 2nd midlands league cross country fixture of the season. </p
+A team of 3 CLC ladies travelled to Northampton to compete in the 2nd midlands league cross country fixture of the season.

 Abington park is a beautiful venue with a varied and challenging course.